lechimp-p/dicto.php/BACKLOG.md

   log.
 * Vars could be cleaned up; Classes, Methods, etc. are only required for pattern matching in Query::compile_var.
+* Every submodule could have its own Config, those could then be combined to the big global config.

 # Issues
 * When saying "only SomeClasses can depend on SomeThing" we certainly mean, that